micropython/micropython/docs/samd/quickref.rst

     print(p2.value())       # get value, 0 or 1

     p4 = Pin('D4', Pin.IN, Pin.PULL_UP) # enable internal pull-up resistor
-    p7 = Pin(7, Pin.OUT, value=1) # set pin high on creation
+    p7 = Pin("PA07", Pin.OUT, value=1) # set pin high on creation

-Available Pins follow the ranges and labelling of the respective board.
+Pins can be denoted by a string or a number.
+The string is either the pin label of the respective board, like "D0" or "SDA", or in the form "Pxnn", where x is A,B,C or D, and nn a two digit number in the range 0-31.

+Examples: "PA03", PD31".

+Pin numbers are the MCU port numbers in the range:

+PA0..PA31:  0..31
+PB0..PB31: 32..63
+PC0..PC31: 64..95
+PD0..PD31: 96..127

 Notes: